hcrump/hcrump.github.io/cpp.md

 private variables and function names can't be the same, collision.
 Use constructor delegation.
-Use default constructor if initializing arrays of objects.
+Use default constructor if initializing arrays of objects. virtual function keyword forces subclasses to use their method, not base class.
+Polymorophism. virtual destructor should always be used also.

 ```
 ## Common Preprocessor Directives